manelbenamara/PI-Saas-4Arctic1/README.md

 # PI-Saas-4Arctic1

-This is a collective Project made with love by:
+This is a collective Project made by:

 -Chamsedine Mansouri